 A. Local Catchment Area

 An Early Intervention program serves all cities and towns within its catchment area as defined by the Department of Public Health.
 Early Intervention services are provided within the Commonwealth of Massachusetts.
-Families of eligible children are made aware that they may enroll in only one Early Intervention program.
-The Early Intervention program that serves the city or town considered as the child’s primary residence is designated as the program responsible for providing service to an eligible child and family.
+A child may only be enrolled in one Early Intervention program.
+The Early Intervention program that serves the city or town considered as the child’s primary residence is designated as the program responsible for developing and implementing and IFSP to an eligible child and family.

 B. Options for Families

-If there is more than one Early Intervention program in a catchment area, parents are provided with written contact information of the other program(s) and are informed of their option to meet with the other program(s) prior to an eligibility evaluation.
+If there is more than one Early Intervention program in a catchment area, parents must be informed of the other EI programs in the catchment area and of their right to choose which program prior to EI services occurring.
 Parents are informed that investigating other programs may prolong the time it takes to complete the IFSP process.
 This discussion is documented in the infant or toddler’s Early Intervention record.
-Once a family makes a choice, the program has 45 days to evaluate the child to determine eligibility and complete the IFSP process.

 C. Out-of-Catchment Services